Thumimku/GitHub-Issues-Manager/README.md

 First run service.bal to initiate the service

-Type following command in the terminal.
+Type following command in the terminal:-
     $ ballerina run service.bal

-If the command succeed you will see following response.
+If the command succeed you will see following response:-
     ballerina: initiating service(s) in 'service.bal'
     ballerina: started HTTP/WS endpoint 0.0.0.0:9090

 Then rub client.bal to send client request

-Type following command in another terminal
+Type following command in another terminal:-
     $ ballerina run client.bal

-If the command succeed you will see following response.
+If the command succeed you will see following response:-
     Enter Repository Owner Name:-
     Enter Repository  Name:-
     Enter Issue Title:-